Arbitration of Massachusetts Car Accident Claims

 Arbitration, like mediation, is a type of alternative dispute resolution.
 It is a way of resolving a car accident case in Massachusetts, without having going to court to face a judge or jury.

 When the parties agree to arbitrate, they then select a mutually acceptable arbitrator.
 The arbitrator is always a lawyer, and sometimes a retired judge.
-Both sides submit to the arbitrator a an arbitration memorandum that lays out the positions of the parties, as well as the exhibits that will be introduced.
+Both sides submit to the arbitrator an arbitration memorandum that lays out the positions of the parties, as well as the exhibits that will be introduced.
 Each side will present an opening statement.
-During the arbitration, the arbitrator hears from all witnesses during direct and cross examination of witnesses.
+During the arbitration, the arbitrator hears from all witnesses during direct and cross examination of the witnesses.
 At the conclusion, each side will present a closing argument as well.

 Is Arbitration Limited To Only Auto Accident Cases?